 Coming from a PCB tool?

 Have a PCB file?
 Effortlessly import it into AWR for analysis using the PCB Import Wizard.
-Once the PCB is in AWR - save time by simulating only the RF portion of interest using EM clip regions
+Once the PCB is in AWR - save time by simulating only the RF portion of interest using EM clip regions (see the AWRDE documentation)

 Make sure your design still meets spec. over the component variations and manufacturing tolerances of your chips and process.